Frequently Asked Questions about the Computable Document Format (CDF)

 What's the difference between CDF and other document formats like DOC or PDF?

-When viewed through the cloud or other Player products, CDFs allow a platform-independent interactive experience, exploiting dynamic computation along with standard document features.
+When viewed through the cloud or other Player products, CDFs provide a platform-independent interactive experience, exploiting dynamic computation along with standard document features.
 Unlike static PDF or DOC files, CDFs combine the capabilities of documents and apps into a single, computation-powered knowledge container, empowering readers to drive content and generate results live.

 Where can I find existing CDFs?